Jansen de Vries Syndrome Foundation

 Raising Hope, Together.

-The Jansen de Vries Syndrome (JdVS) Foundation is a nonprofit, tax-exempt organization as defined in section 501(c)(3) of the Internal Revenue Code and, as such, contributions to JdVS Foundation are tax-deductible.
-Donations will go towards the mission of providing support and a sense of community to families touched by a JdVS diagnosis.
+The Jansen de Vries Syndrome Foundation is a nonprofit, tax-exempt organization as defined in section 501(c)(3) of the Internal Revenue Code.
+Contributions to the foundation are tax-deductible and support our mission of providing community, resources, and hope to families touched by JdVS.

 Board Members